A Guide to Using Muriatic Acid for Pool Maintenance

 Protective gear to wear when adding muriatic acid to the pool

-When adding muriatic acid to a pool, you should wear protective gear to avoid skin and eye irritation.
+Wear protective gear when adding muriatic acid to a pool to avoid skin and eye irritation.
 This can include gloves, eye protection, and a long-sleeved shirt.
 It is also important to avoid inhaling the fumes from the muriatic acid, as they can be harmful.

 Precautions to take to avoid skin and eye irritation

-If muriatic acid comes into contact with the skin thoroughly wash the skin in clean water.
+If muriatic acid comes into contact with the skin, thoroughly wash it in clean water.
 If muriatic acid gets in the eyes, it is important to rinse them immediately with water for at least 15 minutes and to seek medical attention if necessary.

 Using muriatic acid with a vinyl liner

-If you have a vinyl-lined pool you should use muriatic acid sparingly as there is a possibility it may affect the liner, particularly if you have a patterned liner.
+If you have a vinyl-lined pool, you should use muriatic acid sparingly, as it may affect the liner, particularly if it is patterned.

 Using dry acid vs muriatic acid

-Dry acid is actually sodium bisulfate which, as the name suggests, contains sulfates.
-Over time sulfates can build up and start to attack the structure of your pool.
+Dry acid is sodium bisulfate, which, as the name suggests, contains sulfates.
+Over time, sulfates can build up and start to attack the structure of your pool.

-Muriatic acid on the other hand is chlorine-based and is actually also produced by the body in the form of stomach acid.
-This will not adversely affect the pool’s structure.
-It is also normally cheaper than dry acid.
+On the other hand, muriatic acid is chlorine-based and is also produced by the body as stomach acid.
+It will not adversely affect the pool’s structure and is typically cheaper than dry acid.

 Muriatic acid FAQs